 For the External Load Balancer scenario, dedicated hardware is required (i.e. F5 BigIP).

-In order to test the scenario, at least one computer running Windows 8 or Windows 7, and configured as a DirectAccess client is required.
+In order to test the scenario, you must have at least one computer running Windows 10 configured as an Always On VPN client.

 There are a number of requirements for this scenario: